anhinga/2020-notes/research-drafts/10-lines-thesis.md

     transformations, compose them, etc).

-I think this formalism is likely to be useful in the context of fruitful meditations on the "10 lines thesis" by Jürgen Schmidhuber
+I think this formalism is likely to be useful in the context of fruitful meditations on the "10 lines thesis" by Jürgen Schmidhuber.